hubofvalley/Mainnet-Guides/Story/validator-node.md

-## Valley of Story: Tools by Grand Valley
+## Valley of Story (Mainnet): Tools by Grand Valley

+**Valley of Story** is an all-in-one infrastructure solution developed by Grand Valley, designed to provide powerful tools for efficient node management and validator interactions within the Story Protocol Mainnet network.
+This toolkit is intended for node runners, validators, and anyone participating in the Story Protocol ecosystem.
+Valley of Story offers an accessible, streamlined interface to manage nodes, maintain network participation, and perform validator functions effectively, making it easier to operate and maintain a secure and up-to-date node.

 ![Valley of Story Image 1](https://github.com/user-attachments/assets/5110da6d-4ec2-492d-86ea-887b34b279b4)
 ![image](https://github.com/user-attachments/assets/684ca519-aabf-40c4-a1d3-2403c81e393c)

-**Valley of Story** by Grand Valley is an all-in-one infrastructure solution providing powerful tools for efficient node management and validator interactions within the Story Protocol Mainnet network.
-Designed for node runners in the Story Protocol Mainnet ecosystem, Valley of Story offers an accessible, streamlined interface to manage nodes, maintain network participation, and perform validator functions effectively.
+---

-### Key Features of Valley of Story
+## Key Features of Valley of Story

 - **Deploy and Manage Validator Nodes:** Deploy new validator nodes or remove existing ones. **Important!** Always back up critical files (e.g., seed phrases, private keys, `priv_validator_key.json`) before deletion.
 - **Node Control:** Start, stop, or restart validator nodes as needed.